 Changes made at Juvenile Detention Center after breakout

-BATON ROUGE - East Baton Rouge spokesman Mark Armstrong says changes have been made in procedures at the Juvenile Detention Center to keep workers safer.
-However, for safety reasons, he can not say what those changes are.
+BATON ROUGE - East Baton Rouge spokesman Mark Armstrong says the Juvenile Detention Center has implemented changes to ensure the safety of its employees.

+That said, Armstrong explained that at this time, for the sake of maintaining the safety of the facility's workers, details of the new measures will not be shared with the public.

-Armstrong also said they are still trying to find out how the inmates got a hold of the shank, a handmade weapon used to overpower three correctional officers during an escape earlier this month.
+Armstrong also said officials are still trying to find out how the inmates were able to get a shank, which is the handmade weapon that was used to overpower three correctional officers during an escape earlier this month.

 "I've been here since 1978, 42 years, and it's horrifying from time to time living here," Bertha Coates said.